 The Ithaca Shakespeare Company is a professional theatre organization in Ithaca, NY, that has gone through several stages of evolution in its history.

-The Company's roots lie in the Red Bull Players, which started as a student theatre organization at Cornell University.
-It was founded by Jeremy Lopez and consisted mainly of English Department graduate students who enjoyed performing works of English Renaissance drama at Risley Theatre.
+The Company's roots lie in the Red Bull Players, which started as a student theatre organization at Cornell University. consisting mainly of English Department students who enjoyed performing works of English Renaissance drama.
 They took their name from one of the most popular (and rowdiest) of the theatres operating during Shakespeare's time, the Red Bull.

 Stephen Ponton took over leadership of the group in 2001 and expanded it into a community-wide organization that welcomed both students and members of the larger theatre community in Ithaca.
 The first production of the expanded organization was Shakespeare's The Tempest in 2002.
 This indoor production combined lights, sound, and an experimental approach to staging with rapid pacing and overlapping dialogue to create a performance that one audience member called "the most exciting thing I've ever seen in a theatre."

 At that point, Melanie Uhlir — Caliban in The Tempest and a founding member of the expanded group — came up with the idea of starting an outdoor Shakespeare program at Cornell Plantations.
-She found a site, the Nearing Summerhouse on Comstock Knoll, that could be used as a ready-made playing area, Plantations Director Don Rakow jumped at the idea, and planning began in earnest for the first Shakespeare at the Plantations production.
+She found a site, the Nearing Summerhouse on Comstock Knoll, that could be used as a ready-made playing area, Plantations Director Don Rakow enthusiastically supported the idea, and planning began in earnest for the first Shakespeare production at Cornell Plantations.

 The show was Antony and Cleopatra, performed in July 2003, and clearly demonstrated the potential of a program like this for the area.
 Core members David Dietrich, Robert De Luca, and costume designer Lauren Cowdery joined on this production, and additional productions followed each summer after that: Sir John Falstaff and the Merry Wives of Windsor in 2004, Richard III in 2005, The Complete Works of William Shakespeare (Abridged) in 2006, Hamlet in 2007, and King Lear in 2008.